 Although hazardous, viruses can still be handled in a number of ways.
 If the virus has grown on surfaces, you will most likely need to discard some of the virus-affected products if the concentrations are excessive.
 The surface virus can, however, be scrubbed away with bleach and water cleaning solution.

 UV light, on the other hand, has been shown to be very effective at destroying virus spores without the use of chemicals.
 The spores can dissipate when this light comes into contact with the virus.

 How is UV effective?

 UV light is a form of light that the human eye cannot see.
 This electromagnetic radiation is primarily emitted by the sun, but it may also come from a variety of other sources.
-UV-C, which has a very short wavelength, is the kind of ultraviolet light that is capable of effectively nutralizing the virus.
+UV-C, which has a very short wavelength, is the kind of ultraviolet light that is capable of effectively neutralizing the virus.
 UV light is widely used for disinfection purposes, which may involve treating ballast water with UV disinfection, due to how useful UV light can be in the right quantities.

 Since UV light has so many uses, it’s crucial to understand what it is.
-UV light can be used to detect biological materials, clean water, and eliminate virus.
+UV light can be used to detect biological materials, clean water, and eliminate viruses.
 Ultraviolet light has a higher frequency than normal light, which allows it to penetrate the skin and be effective in a variety of applications.

 Uses of UVC Light

 UV light has a wide range of uses, including:

 - Coatings and inks, for example, are dried and cured.